elton-develcode/CalculadoraReact/README.md

 Possibly this parameter can be changed and you would have to change it everywhere in the system that needs this url.
 So this Installa module helps with this setup.

-Some configurations of this module: Time zone, emails, phones present in the application ...
+Some settings of this module: Time zone, emails, phones and others present in the application.

 </br></br>